CDCgov/trusted-intermediary/scripts/README.md

 ### setup/update-examples-snapshots.sh

 Sends all the HL7 files with `_0_initial_message.hl7` suffix in the `/examples` folder to a locally running RS instance.
-As the previous script, it copies the snapshots at each stage
+As the `submit.sh` script, it downloads the snapshots at each stage.
+This script is helpful to keep all the message snapshots in the examples folder up to date

 #### Requirements